djow2019/TurnFlow/README.md

 TurnFlow is an initiative management system to improve the experience of playing table top RPGs like Dungeons and Dragons and Pathfinder.
 In order to use this service, please login with a google account in the upper right.
 Then, you may create a character to use for your sessions by clicking "Create Character", and then you can host or join a session by clicking "Host or Join Session".

 ## Features
-- Create basic character to be tracked in a sessino
+- Create basic character to be tracked in a session
 - Create a session as host
 - Join a session as host
 - Modify Initiative Order for players in session